JuliaAI/MLJ.jl/doc/adding_new_models.md

 MLJ.fit(model::SomeSupervisedModelType, verbosity::Int, X, y) -> fitresult, cache, report
 ````

-Here `fitresult::R` is the fit-result in the sense above.
+Here `fitresult::R` is the fit-result in the sense above (which
+becomes an argument for `predict` discussed below).
 Any
 training-related statistics, such as internal estimates of the
 generalization error, feature rankings, and coefficients in linear
 models, should be returned in the `report` object.
 How, or if, these